heroofkvackers/Morkeskygge/README.md

 When you stare into the Void, the Void stares back at you.

 Morkeskygge is not for the faint of heart.
 If you do not like Souls or Souls-like games, this is not the modlist for you.
-This is a beta release, so certain mods will come and go.
+This is a beta release, so certain mods will come and go as the modlist evolves.
 With the current 1.0.0 version, you are merely getting a morsel of what's to come...
 # Requirements
 - Minimum spec requirements -
   - An 11th generation Intel CPU, or an AMD Ryzen 5000 series - and an RTX 2080 or equivalent.